 When shopping for spinel, a good quality stone should have no visible inclusions.
 The more inclusions, the less valuable the stone.
 Spinel can be found various cuts, like octagons, trillions, squares, rounds and fancy shapes, like ovals, pears, and cushions.

-Below is a collection of designs featuring the spectacular spinel!
+Below is a collection of designs featuring the newest August birthstone: the spectacular spinel!

 AG Gems designed this ring featuring a natural purple spinel flanked by two natural half-moon cut violet spinels, set in 18k white gold, and accented by pink sapphires and diamonds.